sumiretakeya/Sumire_Bluestamp_Portfolio/index.md

 | Cardboard | Build a relatively sturdy case if 3D case is not an option |$0 - $9.81 | <a href="https://www.staples.com/Corrugated-Sheet-24-x-48-5-Bundle-SP2448/product_946708?cid=PS:GS:SBD:PLA:MS&gclid=CjwKCAjw-b-kBhB-EiwA4fvKrGfs_8eTA5h1a_B92vL9k0gwqHrUV5KCjFd3ZyT2keSoWiSbKTE8qhoCt64QAvD_BwE"> Link </a> |
 | 3D Case | What the item is used for | $Price | <a href="https://www.amazon.com/Arduino-A000066-ARDUINO-UNO-R3/dp/B008GRTSV6/"> Link </a> |
 |:--:|:--:|:--:|:--:|

+# Dimensions of 3D Case

+# Dimension of DIY Case

 # Other Resources/Examples
 One of the best parts about Github is that you can view how other people set up their own work.
 Here are some past BSE portfolios that are awesome examples.
 You can view how they set up their portfolio, and you can view their index.md files to understand how they implemented different portfolio components.